-Subsequent to the adoption of the above approach, the municipality has appointed a PMS Manager and two PMS Officers in ensuring that the OPMS is applied accordingly in the municipality.
-They manage to ensure that all Performance Agreements of the Municipal Manager and managers reporting directly to the Municipal Manager are signed for the 2016/17 financial year.
-They are finalizing the process of cascading PMS down to managers who are below section 57.
+Subsequent to the adoption of the above approach, they ensured that all Performance Agreements of the Municipal Manager and managers reporting directly to the Municipal Manager are signed for the 2017/18 financial year.
+They have finalized the process of cascading PMS down to managers who are below section 57.

-To implement the aforementioned hybrid performance management methodology these steps will be followed as set out in the balanced scorecard methodology.
+To implement the aforementioned hybrid performance management methodology these steps is followed as set out in the balanced scorecard methodology.

-9.2 IDP, BUDGET, PMS INTEGRATION THROUGH SDBIP'S
+8.2 IDP, BUDGET, PMS INTEGRATION THROUGH SDBIP'S